-Malware Analysts make a median salary of $92,880, says PayScale.
-They can expect to earn at least $66K, but some can take home as much as $118K a year.
+Security Engineers make a median salary of $93,931, according to PayScale.
+They can expect to make at least $63K, though some Security Engineers can earn as much as $137K a year.

-A Security Manager is a mid-level employee who manages an organization’s IT security policy.
-Soft skills such as leadership and strong interpersonal and communication skills are therefore crucial for Security Managers to be successful.
+An IT Security Manager is a mid-level employee who manages an organization’s IT security policy.
+IT Security Managers are leaders, so to be successful, they must have strong interpersonal and communication skills.

-Individuals who are interested in becoming a Security Manager must be prepared to create and execute security strategies based on the input from the Security Director and/or the CISO.
-They must also test and implement new security tools, lead security awareness campaigns and administer both department budgets and staff schedules.
+Individuals who are interested in becoming an IT Security Manager must be prepared to create and execute security strategies based on the input from the Security Director and/or the CISO.
+They must also test and implement new security tools, lead security awareness campaigns, and administer both department budgets and staff schedules.

-Security Managers make on average a salary of $104,914.
-They can expect to earn at least $71K, according to PayScale, but those in larger organizations can make as much as $147K.
+IT Security Managers make on average a salary of $111,625.
+They can expect to earn at least $73K, according to PayScale, but those in larger organizations can make as much as $149K.

 #3: IT Security Architect